RedFT/ECS/README.md

 ===

 From the terminal, execute either:

     make debug

 or:

     make release

-then execute:
+then in the root project directory, execute:

     ./ECS
-in the root project directory

 DEPENDENCIES